Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Related Work

 \subsection{Analysis of Subtitles}

 Subtitles are typically short written text snippets and they accompany audiovisual content on the screen.
-Since they encode spoken language in a written form, they are often subject to condensation and normalization, where non-standard verbal elements (repetitions, signs of hesitation etc.) are omitted or replaced by more standard alternatives \citep{gottlieb2012subtitles}.
-This is due to constraints on the length and the readability of the subtitles as well as adherence to writing conventions, especially for professional subtitle writers.
-As subtitles are meant to be displayed alongside audiovisual content, this is rarely a problem as viewers can typically recover omitted dialogue-relevant cues from the accompanying images and sounds.

-We can distinguish between \emph{interlingual subtitling}, where the original language of the audio is different from the subtitling language; and \emph{intralingual subtitling}, where the audio and the subtitle language are the same with non-verbal elements also recorded in writing, typically for the benefit of hearing impaired audiences or non-native speakers \citep{gottlieb2012subtitles}.
+They are often subject to condensation and normalization, where non-standard verbal elements (repetitions, signs of hesitation etc.) are omitted or replaced by more standard alternatives \citep{gottlieb2012subtitles} due to constraints on the length, readability and writing conventions.
+As subtitles are displayed alongside audiovisual content, viewers can typically recover omitted dialogue-relevant cues from the accompanying images and sounds. \emph{Interlingual subtitling} -- where the original language of the audio is different from the subtitling language -- differs somewhat from \emph{intralingual subtitling}, which is meant for same-language audio and subtitles which also records non-verbal elements writing for the benefit of hearing impaired audiences or non-native speakers \citep{gottlieb2012subtitles}.

-Corpora of movie and TV subtitles have been studied in both linguistics and language teaching, where it serves as an easy-to-access approximation of spoken language use \citep{Werner2020TVDG}. \citet{Quaglio2008} note that English subtitles of the TV series \href{https://www.imdb.com/title/tt0108778/}{Friends} (1994–2004) share some features with natural conversation, while a more detailed analysis reveals a number of differences, notably in terms of expressive language. \citet{pavesi2020shouldn} also found that proximal demonstrative pronouns (e.g., \emph{this}) are more frequent in cinematic discourse than in other spoken corpora.
-The author argued that this phenomenon is related to these aiding the narrative by directing viewers' attention towards specific characters or elements in the story.

 \citet{Ruehlemann2020} compared real conversations and scripted ones and observed that continuers were absent from the latter. \citet{Prevot2019} compared data from the \emph{Open Subtitles} corpus \citep{Lison2016,Lison2018OpenSubtitles2018SR} in English, French and Mandarin with both written and conversational corpora and found that \OS{} occupied an intermediate position between written and conversational data in terms of lexical and syntactic features.

-The present paper differs from previous works in three ways.
-First, our analysis rests upon a larger number of corpora distributed across eight languages.
-Second, we rely on both statistics extracted from superficial features (lexical occurrences, utterance lengths) as well as estimates derived from a neural dialogue act tagging model.
-Finally, we focus specifically on communicative feedback, ignoring other conversational phenomena.
+This paper builds upon those earlier works but focuses specifically on communicative feedback, using a combination of lexical statistics, manual and automate annotations to quantify its frequency in various corpora.